AMWA-TV/nmos-control-feature-sets/monitoring/README.md

 Sender monitoring class required for expressing statuses of different domains (connectivity, synchronization, essence validation).

-Because it derives from the baseline [NcStatusMonitor](#ncstatusmonitor) it will also expose an `overallStatus` property.
+Because it derives from the [NcStatusMonitor](#ncstatusmonitor) base class it will also expose an `overallStatus` property.

 It uses the Touchpoint mechanism inherited from NcObject to attach to the correct sender identity.